-Sub-phase Sub-phase Scope Design 1/CS/RI - Tunnel & IPS I completion of design modifications for sludge numping facilities at Sediment Tests Tests required as part of the evaluation of marine pipeline option.
+Sub-phase Scope Status Design 1/CS/RI - Tunnel & IPS Design of the tunnel and Intermediate Pump Station (IPS).
+Includes completion of design modifications for sludge pumping facilities at Deer Island and residuals filtrate facilities at Fore River.
+Completed Sediment Tests Tests required as part of the evaluation of marine pipeline option.
 Completed Design 2/CS/RI - Surface Design of remaining construction including siphons and replacement pump station.
+Completed

-Completed Tunnel Construction & Rescue Construction of a 2.9-mile, 12-feet diameter tunnel beginning at the Nut Island shaft of the Inter-Island Tunnel and ending at the Fore River Staging Area.
+Sub-phase Scope Status Tunnel Construction & Rescue Construction of a 2.9-mile, 12-feet diameter tunnel beginning at the Nut Island shaft of the Inter-Island Tunnel and ending at the Fore River Staging Area.
 Two 14-inch sludge pipelines within the tunnel will convey Deer Island sludge from the Inter-Island Tunnel to the pelletizing plant.
 0.4 miles of twin 12-inch pipelines within the tunnel will convey filtrate from the pelletizing plant to the Intermediate Pump Station.
 2.5 miles of 42-inch force main will carry flows and filtrate to the Inter-Island Tunnel.
 Also includes a MOA with Quincy, Braintree, and Weymouth for tunnel rescue and fire support services.
-Completed

-Sub-phase Scope Status Intermediate Pump Station Construction I Weymouth Also includes modifications to the slidge numbing facilities.
-I No. Weymouth Relief Interceptor Construction Construction of 2,000 linear feet of 60-inch gravity sewer running from the Intermediate Pump Station and along the Exelon Energy site.
-Completed Fore River Siphons Construction B-W Replacement Pump Station Construction of a new 28-mgd Braintree-Weymouth Pump Station which will handle flows from Hingham, Weymouth, and portions of Quincy.
+Completed Intermediate Pump Station Construction Construction of a 45-mgd pump station and headworks in North Weymouth.
+Also includes modifications to the sludge pumping facilities at Deer Island and the filtrate facilities at Fore River.
+Completed No. Weymouth Relief Interceptor Construction Construction of 2,000 linear feet of 60-inch gravity sewer running from the Intermediate Pump Station and along the Exelon Energy site.
+Completed Fore River Siphons Construction Construction of 36-inch, 3,900-feet long twin siphons beneath the Fore River from the Idlewell section of Weymouth to the southeast corner of the Exelon Energy site in North Weymouth.
+Constructing 1,000 linear feet of 36-inch to 54-inch new sewers in Idlewell.
+Completed B-W Replacement Pump Station Construction of a new 28-mgd Braintree-Weymouth Pump Station which will handle flows from Hingham, Weymouth, and portions of Quincy.
 Completed Rehab Section 624 Rehabilitation of 2,000 feet of Section 624 in North Weymouth.
 Completed Mill Cove Siphon Construction Installation of 1,700 linear feet of 42-inch siphon pipe between Newell Playground and Aspinwall Street in North Weymouth to act as second barrel of existing Mill Cove Siphon.
-Construction -Rehab Interim rehabilitation of the existing Braintree-Weymouth Pump Station.
+Construction - Rehab Interim rehabilitation of the existing Braintree-Weymouth Pump Station.
 Completed Community Tech Assistance Technical assistance for the Town of Weymouth for hydraulic modeling of its sewer system, leak detection for the water system, and mitigation.
 Completed Geotechnical Consultant Consulting services related to the tunnel shaft excavation.
 Completed Communication System Radio systems for the intermediate and replacement pump stations.
 Completed Mill Cove Sluice Gates Design and Construction Install a single gate to provide for system flushing to reduce sediment deposition and to control odors at the Braintree-Weymouth Pump Station.
-Future Braintree-Weymouth Improvements Design CS (7435), Construction (7366), and REI (7683) Design/ESDC services for modifications needed to improve factorized for modifications needed fo Active
+Future Braintree-Weymouth Improvements Design CS (7435), Construction (7366), and REI (7683) Design/ESDC services for modifications needed to improve facility safety, reliability and performance.
+Design and construction improvements are required to address deficiencies in odor control, monitoring/instrumentation systems, solids screenings/handling and pumping operations.
+Corresponding REI services to be procured under separate contract.
+Active

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$240,105 \$227,705 12,400 \$174 \$417 \$1,842 \$10,558 \$0
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$ 242,386 \$228,390 \$13,995 \$470 \$3,117 \$10,080 \$4,601 \$0